Dsgj/klippain-shaketune/docs/macros/tension_belt.md

 #    If the belt doesn't appear frozen, try lowering this value to 0.02-0.03.
 ```

-## Impulse Strategy Selection
+## Excitation Mode Selection

-The tool offers three different ways to excite your belts at their natural frequency.
+The tool offers three different ways to try to excite your belts at their natural frequency.
 Each strategy works differently and some printers might work better with one than the other.

 ### Impulse (Default)
-This is the standard mode that creates very sharp, rectangular pulses.
-Think of it like giving the belt a quick, sharp pluck every few seconds.
-The acceleration jumps instantly from zero to maximum, then back to zero, creating pulses that last only 2-5 milliseconds.

-This mode should be the most effective at making belts vibrate because the sharp edges create a wide range of frequencies that can excite the belt at its natural resonance.
+This mode is the easiest as the most universal and easiest to set up.
+It should be the most effective at making belts vibrate because the sharp edges create a wide range of frequencies that can excite the belt at its natural resonance.
 However, these instant acceleration changes can be tough on your stepper motors.
 If your printer has weak motors or drivers, you might experience skipped steps or motor noise without the expected belt vibration...
+Use this mode first to see if it's effective for your printer.

 ### Smooth Impulse
 This mode does the same thing as the impulse mode but uses smoother acceleration curves shaped like half-sine waves.
-Instead of jumping instantly to maximum acceleration, it ramps up smoothly, reaches the peak, then ramps back down to zero in a more progressive way.
+Instead of jumping instantly to maximum acceleration, it ramps up smoothly, reaches the peak impulse, then ramps back down to zero in a more progressive way.

 The smooth transitions are much gentler on your motors and reduce the risk of skipped steps or motor noise.
 You still get short pulses that are good for belt excitation, just with less harsh mechanical stress on your printer.
 The downside is that smooth edges don't create quite as much frequency content, so it's a bit less effective than sharp impulses.
 Switch to this mode if you're experiencing problems with the standard impulse mode like skipped steps.

+### Resonance

+This mode works very differently from the other two and needs a bit more manual setup: instead of creating pulses on the axis, it just run the standard input shaper test at one fixed frequency, which is perfect if you already know the one that works best for your belts.
+If the other modes don’t give good results on your printer, give this one a try.
+To figure out the right frequency, run the standard input shaper test and watch (and listen to) your belts closely.
+Note the moment when they visibly "slap" or resonate the most: that’s the frequency you want to use for the resonance mode.

 ## LED Strobing and Stroboscopic Effect